hamiltonbarnes/100-days-of-code/r1-log.md

  - Use the CSS Transform scale Property to Change the Size of an Element

 **Thoughts**: I realized  that programming can sometimes be fun but it can also be frustrating.
 But when ever you feel frustrated it helps to carry the memories fo the fun times and the image of the goal ahead.
 I can only look foward to doing great.
+**Day 3:August 17,2018 Friday**

+**Today's Progress** : Due to circumstances beyond my control i was unable to study/practise much.
+**Thoughts**: A little be down, but decided to add 1 more day since i missed a day out of the 100.

+**Day 4: August 17,2018 Saturday**
+**Today's progress**: Finally am back on track, though am still on [Intro to Applied Visual Design](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design), i did make progress.
+Learnt something on the use of _Keyframes_.
+And now i can say i a better understanding of it.

+**Thoughts**:It kinda feels like my progress rate is slow but then i also know i can't rush it.